All posts tagged: Laurie Sallarulo

 Locally, the $5,000 allocation of State Farm funds to Junior Achievement of South Florida partially funds at-risk high school students with the JA Personal Finance learning experience, educating young people on the relationship between today’s financial decisions and future financial freedom.

 Other JA area will use the support to advance learning experiences most needed in their region.
 JA Southwest Florida will also provide the JA Personal Finance program.
 JA Tampa Bay will deliver JA Inspire Virtual Career Expo supplemented with the JA Digital Career App.
 JA Miami will advance the JA Stock Market Challenge, empowering students to visualize, first-hand, how the laws of economics unfold in the real world, encapsulated in a virtual competition.
 JA Space Coast will provide third and fourth grade students a virtual component of JA More Than Money; a learning experience designed to introduce concepts of money management, goods and services, and global markets.
-JA Central Florida, JA North Florida, and JA Palm Beaches will deliver the newly enhanced JA Finance Park Virtual; where students will build a foundation for making intelligent and informed personal finance decisions.
+JA Central Florida, JA North Florida, and JA Palm Beaches will deliver the newly enhanced JA Career Discovery Park Virtual; where students will build a foundation for making intelligent and informed personal finance decisions.
 JA Northwest Florida will provide JA Economics for Success through a virtual delivery platform, where students explore their skills, interests, values, and the world of work to make informed education, career, and life decisions.

 “Many students in our community lack the basic information they need to make good education, career and financial decisions,” explains Laurie Sallarulo, President and CEO of Junior Achievement of South Florida.
 “Junior Achievement provides them with the essential entrepreneurship, work readiness and financial literacy skills to be successful future consumers, employees and leaders.
 We appreciate State Farm for investing in our mission to prepare and inspire youth for success in a global economy.”